 Recently many of us have seen an increase in RFEs or even Notices of Intent to Deny, where USCIS is looking at other statements in a child’s file.
-It might be a statement made on an I-213 prepared by Customs and Border Patrol officer, a statement that was made at the time of a child applying for a visa at a consulate, or a statement that was made by an adult who might have been facilitating that child’s application for a passport or visa.
+It might be a statement made on an I-213 prepared by Customs and Border Protection officer, a statement that was made at the time of a child applying for a visa at a consulate, or a statement that was made by an adult who might have been facilitating that child’s application for a passport or visa.
 When children are seen at the border they’re often under great physical and emotional stress.
 Often the children are very young and unable to describe their own situation.
 So asking the questions at the border and then using these statements in the I-213 is of concern to us.
 These statements shouldn't be used to second-guess the careful examination, evidence production and trials that are conducted in family or dependency courts in the state.

 We hope that we can work with USCIS to consider EAD issuance for children who are not yet able to file for adjustment of status.
 We believe that this is supported in the design of the Congressional statute; with a bifurcated respect of State adjudication and the federal adjudication once a child has been found by a sovereign state to not have – for it to not to be in their best interest for them to return.
 We believe it is essential for a child with SIJ status to be considered as someone who has move forward on the bridge between being out of status to being someone towards status.
 The issuance of an EAD card and the termination of removal proceedings for these children is essential for them to have integration.